 We are rolling out bus booking in cooperation with the most reputable bus companies in Thailand.
 Travellers can book tickets for bus routes in Northern Thailand, Central Thailand, Eastern Thailand and Southern Thailand, as well as international bus routes from Thailand to Cambodia, Laos and Malaysia.

-For the domestic bus routes, we support advance ticket booking in partnership with Thai Sriram and Bell Travel Service, a long-established bus operator providing premium low-cost VIP travel services for international tourists to 9 destinations: Chiang Mai and Pai in Northern Thailand, Bangkok, Ayutthaya, Kanchanaburi and Hua Hin in Central Thailand, Pattaya in Eastern Thailand, Surat Thani, the national parks of Khao Sok and Khao Lak, Krabi and Phuket in Southern Thailand.
+For domestic bus and minivan routes, we support advance ticket booking in partnership with Thai Sriram, Bell Travel Service and Tara Tour and Travel, long-established bus operators providing premium low-cost travel services from Bangkok to the major tourist destinations: Chiang Mai, Pai, Chiang Rai, Sukhothai and Mae Sot in Northern Thailand, Ayutthaya, Kanchanaburi and Hua Hin in Central Thailand, Pattaya in Eastern Thailand, Surat Thani, the national parks of Khao Sok and Khao Lak, Krabi, Phuket and Hat Yai in Southern Thailand.

 Passenger experience travelling by road in Thailand